dschuurman/pi-home/README.md

 This program is intended to be run on a private home network and is provided "as is" without any warranty, expressed or implied, about merchantability or fitness for a particular purpose.
 *Your mileage may vary*.

-# Software Structure
-The program uses separate classes for each broad category of Zigbee devices: smart bulbs, smart outlets, and sensors.
-These classes provide methods for controlling the state of these devices with a user interface provided by
-web pages.
-The software also makes use of threads: a main thread runs the control software another thread runs the web service for viewing the current state of the system and adjusting the configuration.
-A timer can be used to control the smart bulbs and outlets and to schedule periodic sensor samples.
-Timer events are implemented using a scheduler which stores events in a priority queue.